mgravell/pigrostat/docs/Journey.md

 Of course... this does mean that *this entire thing* might have been solved with a £20 inline surge protector plug, but if we'd have done that, *would I have had nearly this much fun?* I think not!

+More to the point: maybe folks selling smart controllers *that are likely to have an inductive load* (i.e. humidifiers): should take take to protect their relays from voltage transients from these loads!
+This seems like a simple step that would prevent a *ton* of returns.
+Snubbers are cheap: this is not something you need to omit for cost-saving.

 ## Conclusion

 I learned a ton: about using microcontrollers, and about electricity.
 It has been a great little project!